35 Fun Things to Do in Baton Rouge, Louisiana

 City-Brooks Community Park is a great place to go for a walk with various trails to choose from, some of which take you around a scenic lake.
 There's also a dog park and a children's playground.
 In addition, you can find many sports facilities within the park, like tennis courts, a 9-hole golf course, and an outdoor basketball court.

-Place to stay close to City-Brooks Community Park
+🏨 Stay in close proximity to City-Brooks Community Park

 Look around the Old Governor's Mansion